 But the events programming at Miranda is a work of art: while other hotel bars are trading off their exclusivity or predictability, the Ace are pulling together a mix of gigs, talks, curated arts, soul nights, comedy and theatre.
 And yoga.
 And reggae.
 The only obvious pattern is that most are free and often go on till the unspecified small hours.

 Renowned British caricature artist Gerald Scarfe has lent his name and vision to this drawing room style bar, with his illustrations adorning the marble walls.
 Have a cosy chat in the deep sofas and armchairs in the corner booths or in front of the huge open fire.
 So far, so traditional.
-But there's a USP in the Indian bar snacks on the menu, occasional cabaret nights and no snobbery about the drinks list.
-Bartenders are just as good at matching Scottish beer or South African whisky to your butter chicken, as wines to your tikka club sandwich.
+But there's a nice lack snobbery with the drinks list, and bartenders are just as good at finding you a Scottish beer or South African whisky to your tastes as they are Old World wines.

 The Punch Room